Warbirds over Wanaka: 2000

 The public flying debut of the Alpine Fighter Collection's Hawker Hurricane P3351 and three Polikarpov I-153s.
 This was also the last display of the RNZAF A-4 Skyhawk fighter jets and also the Aermacchi MB-339CB Black Falcons display team, due to the disbandment of 75 Squadron and 14 Squadron by the Labour Government under Helen Clark.

 2002

 Four Polikarpovs participated in the flying display.
-Three of them were Polikarpov I-16 monoplanes and the fourth a Polikarpov I-153 Tchaika.
+Three of them were Polikarpov I-16 monoplanes and the fourth a Polikarpov I-153 Chaika.

 2004

 The 2004 airshow attracted an estimated 99,000 people over the 9th to the 11th April.
 Aircraft that were displayed included the return of ex RNZAF P-40E Kittyhawk and an FG-1D Corsair, which accompanied the locally based Spitfire Mk.XVI and P-51D in the final Breitling Fighters display.
-Jurgis Kairys made his first Wanaka airshow that year and the sole airworthy Lavochkin LA-9 flew at the show.
+Jurgis Kairys made his first Wanaka airshow that year and the sole airworthy Lavochkin La-9 flew at the show.
 Buzz Aldrin was the guest of honour.

 2006

 The 2006 airshow was held over the weekend of April 14–16.
-For the first time an F-111 of the Royal Australian Air Force took part in the flying display.
+For the first time an F-111 of the Royal Australian Air Force (RAAF) took part in the flying display.
 A record 111,000 people were estimated to have attended.